How I almost built a billion dollar business

 Turning it into a billion dollars

-It was mid 2014 and while I had a prototype of my product, my partners were struggling to find early adopters.
-Still, we managed to test the product on a few vehicles of transportation companies we were trying to sell to.
+It was mid 2014 and while I had a prototype of my product, my business associates were struggling to find early adopters.
+Still, we managed to test the product with a few vehicles of transportation companies.

-After collecting some data, our indicators partially matched the behavior in the field, but soon I realized that it would take a little more time to fine tune our indicators.
-Still, the platform had its merits just by monitoring in real time the vehicle conditions.
+After collecting some data, our indicators partially matched the behavior in the field, but soon I realized that it would take a little more time to fine tune it.
+Still, the platform had its merits just by being able to monitor in real time vehicle conditions.
 I had implemented a flexible rule system to generate alerts that could be fully customized.
 This was more inline with what the market was already used to with tracking systems.

 I did not know at the time, but there was a startup being born in the USA.
 Uptake was basically doing the same but with a lot more resources.
 They were initially aiming at heavy industrial machinery.
 I don’t know much about their product, but their business strategy was way better than ours.